Create a text message to send multiple times at the same time and interval to the same contact or list.

 There are limitless reasons why you would decide to schedule recurring texts.
 Set up recurring messages if you:

-- Want to send out regular meeting reminders to an individual or group of people.
+- Want to send out regular meeting reminders to an individual or list of people.

 - Want set up customer reminders for regular appointments or check ups.